godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 Some developers like using the command line extensively.
 Godot is designed to be friendly to them, so here are the steps for working entirely from the command line.
-Given the engine relies on few to no external libraries, initialization times are pretty fast, making it suitable for this workflow.
+Given the engine relies on almost no external libraries, initialization times are pretty fast, making it suitable for this workflow.